-Adult/gerontological primary care nurse practitioners work in hospital-based clinics, within the VA medical system, and in internal medicine or specialty private-practice offices.
+Adult/gerontological primary care nurse practitioners work in hospital-based clinics, within the Veterans Affairs medical system, and in internal medicine or specialty private-practice offices.

-Students are prepared to provide advanced nursing care for adolescents and adults of ages by working with patients who require diagnosis, treatment and management of episodic or chronic conditions that are best treated on an outpatient basis.
-These include people with diabetes, hypertension, respiratory conditions as well as sprains/strains.
+At Saint Louis University, students are prepared to provide advanced nursing care for adolescents and adults of all ages by working with patients who require diagnosis, treatment and management of episodic or chronic conditions that are best treated on an outpatient basis.
+These include people with diabetes, hypertension, respiratory conditions, as well as sprains/strains.
 Students will also conduct wellness examinations.

 The post-master's nurse practitioner certificate programs are conducted almost completely online, requiring only two visits to the St. Louis campus.

 A minimum of 15 credits are required for completion of a post-master's nurse practitioner certificate program.
 The total number of credits varies, depending on the particular certificate pursued.